 This is perhaps the biggest “secondary” benefit of the Amazon Prime membership next to the shipping.

-Heck, some people pay for the membership specifically to get the Prime Video because they chose to go with no cable tv!
+Heck, some people pay for the membership specifically to get Prime Video because they eliminated cable television!

 There is a wide array of viewing options: